babaniyi/babaniyi.github.io/_posts/2023-03-22-writing-system-design-for-search-ecommerce.md

 In order to retrieve images similar to the text query, a model must learn representations (embedding) during training.
 In this section, we discuss how to train the text and image encoder using **contrastive learning** [[10]](#references).
 In this approach, we train a model to distinguish between similar `<text query, image>` pair from dissimilar ones.
 In other words, we provide the model with a *<text query, image>* pair, one similar pair , and a few disimilar pair.
 During training, the model learns to produce representations in which similar text query - image pair resemble the pair, than other pairs.

 ### **Constructing the dataset**
 As described earlier, each data point used for training contains a query-image pair, a positive query-image pair that's similar to the pair, and $n-1$ negative pairs that are dissimilar to the pair.
 The ground truth label of the data point is thee index of the positive text query-image pair.
-As Figure 2.0 depicts, along with a query-image pair ($k$), we have $n$ other images of which one is similar to the $k$ (casual men's beach summer shirt) and the other $n-1$ images are dissimilar.
+As Figure 2.0 depicts, along with a query-image pair ($q$), we have $n$ other images of which one is similar to the $q$ (casual men's beach summer shirt) and the other $n-1$ images are dissimilar.
 The ground truth label for this data point is the index of the positive image, which is $3$ (the third image among the $n$ images in Figure 2.0)

 <figure>
      <center>
         <img src="../images/blogs/img_search_text_training_data.png"
-         alt="Training data">
+         alt="Training data point">
     </center>
         <figcaption> <center>Figure 2.0: Training data point </center></figcaption>
 </figure>